loochek/toybox/industrial_sem4/tracking/README.md

 Total: 15 tmp object, 9 copies
 </pre>

 Let's return to our program.
 We can see that temporary objects are destructed shortly after copying.
 It is not a problem in our case because copying of TrackedInt is cheap, but copying of objects like std::string can be expensive.
-In our program there are unnecessary copying during expressions like `a = 1` or `res3 = (a - b) * c` - in the last example temporary object corresponding to evaluated `(a - b) * c` value is copied into `res3` and destructed immediately after this.
+For example, there are unnecessary copying during expression `a = 1` - `temp object 9`, which represents temporary value `1` is destroyed immediately after it's copying into `a`.
+Another example is `res3 = (a - b) * c` - `temp object 20`, which corresponds with evaluated `(a - b) * c` value is copied into `res3` and destructed immediately after this.
 In fact, the situation can be even worse - the compiler optimizes many temporary objects as part of optimizations which called "copy elision".
 Let's ask the compiler to disable these optimizations and look to the tool's output:
 <pre>
 void testEntry()
 {